Doctoral Graduation Checklist Fall 2023

-- By December 5th at 9:00 AM: Students completing dissertations are required to submit their documents for a format review to Sally Evans, the Dissertation and Thesis Coordinator in Fenwick library.
-She can be reached at 703.993.2222 or firstname.lastname@example.org.
+- By November 27th at 5:00 PM: Students completing dissertations are required to submit their documents for a format review to Sally Evans, the Dissertation and Thesis Coordinator in Fenwick library.
+She can be reached at firstname.lastname@example.org.
 Formatting guidelines and submission information are available online.

 - Insure all "IP" (In Progress) and "IN" (Incomplete) grades are resolved by the end of the semester.

-- Select a defense date with your committee.
+- Select and schedule a defense date with your committee.

 - At least 21 days prior to your defense date:

 - Provide your department with the necessary information about your defense (your name, department, dissertation title, committee chairperson, date, time, and place of defense).